List of ROH World Television Champions

-The ROH World Television Championship is a professional wrestling secondary championship owned by the Ring of Honor (ROH) promotion.
+The ROH World Television Championship is a professional wrestling world television championship owned by the Ring of Honor (ROH) promotion.
 On January 20, 2010, the ROH World Television Championship was created by ROH and announced via ROH's official website.

 ROH World Television Championships reigns are determined by professional wrestling matches, in which competitors are involved in scripted rivalries.
 These narratives create feuds between the various competitors, which cast them as villains and heroes.
 Some reigns were held by champions using a ring name, while others used their real name.
 Reigns that were won on pay-per-view events aired on tape delay up to weeks or months apart.
 Reigns that were won at live events were released on DVD as well as the ROH World Championships reigns.
 The inaugural champion was Eddie Edwards after defeating Davey Richards in the inaugural eight-man ROH World Television Championship Tournament finals.